extio-consulting/fcubs-encryption/README.md

 ### HTTP Headers

       **Bearer Auth**:             # arbitrary name for the security scheme
         type: http
         scheme: bearer
         bearerFormat: JWT          # optional, arbitrary value for documentation purposes
+        name: Authorization

       **ApiKeyAuth**:              # arbitrary name for the security scheme
         type: apiKey
         in: header                 # can be "header", "query" or "cookie"
-        name: X-API-KEY  # name of the header, query parameter or cookie
+        name: X-API-Key            # name of the header

       **SOAPActionAuth**:          # arbitrary name for the security scheme
         type: string
         in: header                 # should be "header" with key "SOAPAction" and value for it as shared with the Endpoint for each SOAP Operation
         name: SOAPAction           # name of the header, query parameter or cookie

 # Authorization